thanhmvu/ImageTransformation/README.md

-# cv2.rotation.python
+# Planer Rotation

+Since OpenCV does not seem to have a convenient way to rotate a 2D image without croping it.
-A set of methods that execute 2D image rotation with or without cropping.
+Here is a set of methods that help execute the planar rotation with/without cropping.

-# Tech: Python, OpenCV
+[Tech] Python, OpenCV, Image Transformation